tobibrb/MandelbrotRest/README.md

 # MandelbrotRest
 Simple Mandelbrot REST implementation
-## Create runnable jar with dependencies and start the server
+## Create executable jar with dependencies and start the server
 Run the following command within the Mandelbrot directory:

     mvn package